gayatrig19/we-travellers-api/README.md

       - DATABASE_URL : 'URL from your database account'
       - SECRET_KEY: 'Generate your own secret key'
       - DISABLE_COLLECTSTATIC: set to '1'
-    - Now back in your workspace:
-      - install the following libraries to handle database connection:
-        - psycopg2
-        - dj-database-url
-      - configured dj-rest-auth library for JWTs
-      - set allowed hosts
-      - configured CORS:
-        - set allowed_origins
-      - set default renderer to JSON
-      - add Procfile with release and web commands
-      - gitignore the env.py file
-      - generate requirements.txt
-    - Now in Heroku again, Scroll down to 'Buildpacks' section
+    - Scroll down to 'Buildpacks' section
     - Click 'Add buildpack'
     - Add Python as first dependency and select 'Save changes'
     - Add node.js as a second dependency and save again (This is settings section done)